adsweet/Phylogenetics_Lab/Lab3/README.md

 :white_check_mark: __2.
 What is the name of the file?__

 Now let’s copy this file into your ```Lab3``` directory.
 After copying the file, change into your ```Lab3``` directory.
 This file is a compressed TAR file (short for “tape archive”), which is basically a type of file that can have multiple files and/or directories compressed inside of it (often referred to as a “tar ball”).
-To extract the contents, we need to use a “tar” command.
+To extract the contents, we need to use a ```tar``` command.
 Use the following command:

 ```
 tar -xvzf <tar file>